luxonis/depthai-docs-website/source/pages/faq.rst

   min_distance = 882.5 * 7.5cm / 190 = 34.84cm

-Note that applying both options is possible, but at such short distances, the minimum distance is limited by focal length, which is 19.6cm, so minumum distance cannot be lower than 19.6cm.
+Note that applying both options is possible, but at such short distances, the minimum distance is limited by focal length, which is 19.6cm, so minimum distance cannot be lower than 19.6cm.

 Calculation examples for OAK-D: